cmdcolin/interactivepeakannotator/README.md

 ## Demo

-See http://localhost/?data=plugins/InteractivePeakAnnotator/test/data once you have installed for small demo dataset
+See https://cmdcolin.github.io/interactivepeakannotator/ for a small demo

+Try opening a track, using the highlight tool, and then clicking on the resulting highlighted region to switch between some predefined states